KhaleelKarim/recipe_analysis/README.md

 *Alternative Hypothesis*: Missingness of description is MAR on minutes

-Test Statistic: Absolute Difference in Means
+*Test Statistic*: Absolute Difference in Means

-Significance Level: 0.05
+*Significance Level*: 0.05

+To determine the missingness, we consider the distributions of minutes conditioned on the missingness of description.
+We run a permutation test to see if these distributions come from the same underlying distribution.

 <iframe
   src="assets/min_MCAR.html"